eddymandran/eddymandran/README.md

 <!-- - 🔍 I am looking for a **professionalization contract for a period of 2 year from  september, 2021.
 Full remote is possible.** -->

 - 👨💻 All of my projects are available on github.
-You can see my portfolio on [eddymandran.fr](https://eddymandran.fr)

 - 💬 Let's talk about **development, Java, design, UI/UX and more...**